 Black Friday is an excellent example of how to use scarcity and urgency in marketing.
 According to Nerd Wallet, 25 out of 27 retailers had at least one product with the same price as the previous year’s Black Friday ad.
-If thousands of people get caught up in Black Friday mania and are willing to spend the same price for an older model of a product as they were last year, it shows how powerful scarcity is.
+So if thousands of people get caught up in Black Friday mania and are willing to spend the same price for an older product model as they were last year, it shows how powerful scarcity is.

 - Make Use of Fitt’s Law

-Fitt’s Law is a human movement model, which in digital marketing terminology translates to UX and mouse movement.
-Page load times, as well as the time it takes to execute an activity, have an impact on conversion rates.
+Fitt’s Law is a human movement model, which translates to UX and mouse movement in digital marketing terminology.
+Page load times and the time it takes to execute an activity have an impact on conversion rates.
 Fitt’s Law contains two parts that determine how long it takes to move a mouse to a specific location: